tinode/chat/docs/API.md

 ## Connecting to the server

+There are three ways to access the server over the network: websocket, long polling, and [gRPC](https://grpc.io/).

-Client establishes a connection to the server over HTTP(S).
-Server offers the following endpoints:
+When the client establishes a connection to the server over HTTP(S), such as over a websocket or long polling, the server offers the following endpoints:
  * `/v0/channels` for websocket connections
  * `/v0/channels/lp` for long polling
  * `/v0/file/u` for file uploads